bren-cere/grant-program/README.md

 6. **Incorporate Feedback**: Make necessary changes based on reviews.
 7. **Get Paid**: Upon PR approval and merge, submit an [invoice request](https://noteforms.com/forms/contributor-invoices-aktm0s).

-## **How It Works**

-### **Grant Tiers**

-Grant payouts are categorized by ‘tiers’.
-All grants are flexible within their category.

-Grant payout range is currently set between a minumum of $20 to a maximum of $1000, with the specific grant value for each given task negotiated on a case-by-case basis considering the issue's significance, and complexity, and expected time to delivery.

-- **Minimal Complexity (low)**: **$20-$200**
-- **Medium Complexity (medium): $200-$500**
-- **High Complexity (high): $500-$1000**

-### Grant Labels

-- **`Help Requested`**: This is the primary label used to identify issues we’re looking for support to be completed for a grant.
-Feel free to express interest.
-- `**Good First Issue**`: The "Good First Issue" label identifies issues that are suitable for newcomers to the project.
-These issues are generally easier to resolve, require less specialized knowledge, and serve as an excellent entry point for developers looking to contribute to the project for the first time.
-Look for the `Help Requested` label or feel free to ask is there could be a financial reward attached as an incentive for these issues, if it’s not.

 ## Guidelines